Eric-LLMs/LLMs-Lab/README.md

 ## 4. 📂 [RAG](RAG/)

-This folder contains tree different **RAG (Retrieval-Augmented Generation)** pipelines.
-The first one is based on Elasticsearch (ES), the second one is based on a vector database, ChromaDB, and the last RAG Pipline show how to use data from tables in PDFs to implement RAG.
+This folder contains three different **RAG (Retrieval-Augmented Generation)** pipelines.
+The first one is based on Elasticsearch (ES), the second one is based on a vector database, ChromaDB, and the last RAG Pipline shows how to use data from tables in PDFs to implement RAG.

 ### Pipelines